Emmunaf/ColabHelper/README.md

 ch.beep(times=3)
 ```

-## Generate a push notification with third party services
+## Send a push notification by using third party services
 ```python
 ch = ColabHelper()